 Armstrong is a familiar face at Waitangi now and represented his people at the funeral of Sir Hec.
 In 1989 Armstrong was the elected leader of Suquamish, who hosted the very first Tribal Canoe Journey that has since led to the revitalisation of canoe traditions amongst the tribes of the Salish coast.

 "The descendants of Chief Seattle, the Suquamish are the custodians of the waka, under the guidance of Bennie Armstrong and Māori," says Conrad.

 Armstrong reflects on what elders in NZ shared with him at a pōhiri.

 "We share the same water, the Pacific Ocean is the same ocean that we share.
 Our canoe and your canoes are blessed with the same water."

-The name of the canoe will be revealed when it is ceremonially launched ahead of next years Tribal Canoe Journey, where it will participate in the paddle to Nanaimo, Canada.
+The name of the canoe will be revealed when it is ceremonially launched ahead of next years Tribal Canoe Journey with the aim of participating in the paddle to Nanaimo, Canada.